achintyaPiko/MIPS-I-Architecture-Emulator/README.md

 # MIPS-I-architecture-emulator
  A simple MIPS processor simulator written in Python.
-The goal is to provide an educational and research-oriented implementation that models the core functionality of a MIPS CPU, including instruction fetch, decode, execution, memory access, and write-back.
+The goal is to provide an educational and research-oriented implementation that models the core functionality of a MIPS CPU, including instruction fetch, decode, execution, memory access, and write-back.<br/>

 This project can be used to explore computer architecture concepts, test MIPS assembly programs, or serve as a base for further research and development.